harshrohit/articles/holdassist.md

 Waiting is not just an annoyance for customers, it’s a billion dollar business for enterprises.

-According to the recent market study https://dimensionmarketresearch.com/report/virtual-queuing-system-market/, the global virtual queuing system market is worth $657 million today and expected to reach $1.27 billion by 2034, enough to employ 20,000 contact center agents full-time.
+According to the recent market [study](https://dimensionmarketresearch.com/report/virtual-queuing-system-market/), the global virtual queuing system market is worth $657 million today and expected to reach $1.27 billion by 2034, enough to employ 20,000 contact center agents full-time.

 ---